HaticeDilmac/qrCode_brightness_settings/README.md

-# QR Code Screen Brightness Example
+# QRCode Screen Brightness Example

 This Flutter application demonstrates how to generate a QR code and control screen brightness based on navigation events.